1. Do you have your business impact objectives identified? IE, what you’re going to use the CRM to do for you?

 - This will without question make the effort proceed more smoothly.
 You’re more likely to hit your deadlines.
 And you almost certainly will use your consultant more efficiently (ie, spend less money).

-7. Do you have ongoing budget identified, post-launch?
+7. Do you have an ongoing budget identified, post-launch?

 - Software systems require care and feeding.
 A CRM is no different – you’ll find you need to make changes and updates, and you’ll inevitably want to add features and functionality.
 Ensure you’ve established an adequate ongoing budget to support that.